Articles for the ‘Electronic Circuits Examples’ Category

 Apply Thevenin’s Theorem to Solve a Negative Resistance Circuit, or Current Source

 The circuit in Figure 1 is a good example of applying Thevenin’s Theorem to solve a circuit with dependent supplies.
 It is a negative resistance circuit and it was posted in this forum with a call for solution verification for IL as a function of Vin.
+With some clever resistor values, the circuit can also be a current source with RL its load.
 Since this fits very well with my plans to write more about Thevenin’s Theorem, I decided to post the solution here.

 Using the Summing Amplifier as an Average Amplifier